Last Updated: February 2026 10 min read

 Key Legal Rules

 • Leases survive the sale.
-Existing leases transfer automatically to the new owner.
+Existing leases usually remain binding on the new owner, subject to the lease, deposits, notices, and closing documents.

 Fixed-Term vs. Month-to-Month Leases